Evolution

 Charles Darwin believed that all species of life have descended over time from common ancestors.
 The websites below have more about the theory of evolution, types of evolution, evidence of evolution, evolution clarification and other related information on evolution.

-Select the middle level and type search words 'evolution' into the search box.
+Select the middle level and enter the keyword 'evolution' into the search box.

 Remember to explore the images, videos and related articles to find out more about this topic.

 Tips: Search words, or keywords, are the most important words in our question.
-Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, e.g [evolution].
+Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, eg 'human origins'.
 We can always change our keywords or add more if we need to.

-Science in Context is another EPIC database with information of hundred's of important science topics such as evolution.
+Science in Context is another EPIC database with information about hundreds of important science topics such as evolution.
+You may need to log in.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
 This searching method is called “pearl growing” because you are picking up pieces of sand to make a beautiful pearl!